 The identification of and response to risk when contacts relating to safeguarding concerns for children are received into the MASH needs work and timely and purposeful visits to children need to improve to ensure that their needs are understood.

 The quality of social work assessments and plans should be improved so that they are consistently timely and are effective in improving children’s experiences.
 The identification of and response to risk in relation to long-standing concerns of chronic neglect also needs addressing.

 The quality of management decision-making, oversight and challenge should be improved and social worker caseloads should be addressed to enable all children to have an allocated social worker and workers to have manageable workloads.

 The response to children at risk of exploitation needs addressing to ensure that their vulnerabilities are fully recognised and lead to intervention to keep them safe.
 Northamptonshire should ensure sufficiency of placements that meet children’s needs.

 There should be clear reunification plans and support services for children returning home and timely transition planning for disabled children in care to reduce uncertainties and anxieties for them and their families.

 Pathway plans should include clearly defined objectives for young people and there should be proactive intervention and focus for older teenagers disengaged from support services.

-The social care workforce needs Stability and sustainability.
+The social care workforce at Northamptonshire needs Stability and sustainability.
 Quality assurance activity such as case auditing and escalations should be used to inform and improve practice.
 Action planning needs improving in response to the findings of serious case reviews.

 Northamptonshire County Council